sluosapher/lenovo-ai-assistant-builder/mcp/README.md

 1. In the Intel AI Assistant Builder UI, select **Command** as the connection type
 2. Set the **MCP Server Command** field to the full path of your generated executable
 3. Configure environment variables if needed (e.g., Flight and Hotel servers require `SERP_API_KEY` from [serpapi.com](https://serpapi.com))
+4. **For streamable HTTP servers:** If using servers that communicate via `http://127.0.0.1:port/mcp`, ensure localhost is not blocked by adding `NO_PROXY=127.0.0.1,localhost` to your environment variables

 See the math server example below for reference: